 In the United States, natural supplements which are made from herbs, essential oils, and other botanical ingredients and are meant to be taken internally are regulated as foods, and are officially classified as dietary supplements.
-These internal-use products have unique legal access to make structure / function claims.
+These internal-use natural products enjoy unique legal access to make structure / function claims.

-Structure / function claims refer to claims regarding the effect of a product or formulation on the structure or function of the body.
+Structure / function claims describe the role in which a product or formulation affects the normal structure or function of the human body, unrelated to disease or dysfunction.
 These include claims such as: “supports the immune system” or “helps maintain regularity” or even “promotes relaxation.”
 You’ve likely seen these claims on everything from vitamins to herbal remedies to essential oil products in your local health food store.

 1. Claim Substantiation.

 Before you can lawfully make a claim about your product’s effects on the human body, you have to compile “competent and reliable scientific evidence,” which the FTC defines as including: "tests, analyses, research, studies, or other evidence based on the expertise of professionals in the relevant area, that has been conducted and evaluated in an objective manner by persons qualified to do so, using procedures generally accepted in the profession to yield accurate and reliable results."

 In other words, it is not enough to have a collection of pubmed references or textbook articles.
 This is insufficient to substantiate a claim; each component of your specific claim and your specific product must be assessed by “persons qualified to do so,” i.e. scientific researchers.
 This information must be available should it be requested by oversight agencies.
 A good rule of thumb is to have it accessible within 15 minutes.